 Address: Strategic Planning and Regeneration Team, Dacorum Borough Council.
 The Forum, Marlowes, Hemel Hempstead, Hertfordshire.
 HP1 1DN

-For more information, please see our New Single Local Plan (2036) timetable (PDF 12KB).
+For more information, please see our South West Herts Joint Strategic Plan page.